manusimidt/manusimidt.github.io/_posts/2021-05-25-what-is-xlink.md

 ```

 ### Summary
 XLink is a Specification that allows for defining linkings between two XML-elements.
-These elements can either be **locators** that reference an element in another document, or **ressources** that are defined locally.
+These elements can either be **locators** that reference an element in another document, or **resources** that are defined locally.
 The linking of two or more elements is done with so-called **arcs**.

 This blog post focuses mainly on extended links, as they are very important in XBRL linkbases.
 However, the XML Linking Language contains way more concepts.
 You can find the original specification [here](https://www.w3.org/TR/xlink11/).